Disease vector: Arthropods

-Arthropods form a major group of pathogen vectors with mosquitoes, flies, sand flies, lice, fleas, ticks, and mites transmitting a huge number of pathogens.
-Many such vectors are haematophagous, which feed on blood at some or all stages of their lives.
+Arthropods, including mosquitoes, ticks, biting midges, blackflies, sandflies, tsetse flies, triatome bugs, lice, fleas, and thrips, form a major group of pathogen vectors, transmitting a huge number of pathogens.
+Many such vectors are haematophagous, meaning they feed on blood at some or all stages of their lives.
 When the insects and ticks feed on blood, the pathogen enters the blood stream of the host.
-This can happen in different ways.
+These pathogens replicate within the vector and the vector is often a carrier for the rest of its life.
+The pathogen is spread to new hosts from the vector during subsequent blood meals.